State Frequency Estimation for Anomaly Detection: Related Works

 \section{Related Works}

 \textit{\textbf{Traditional Methods.}} Several works have studied the efficacy of unsupervised learning for network anomaly detection.
 The primary focus has been on utilizing traditional unsupervised ML algorithms (e.g., Isolation Forest).
-Zoppi et al. conducted multiple studies evaluating the effectiveness of traditional unsupervised methods for anomaly detection on NetFlow data~\cite{Zoppi2021_unsupervised, Zoppi2021_meta_learning}.
+Zoppi et al. conducted multiple studies evaluating the effectiveness of traditional unsupervised methods for anomaly detection on NetFlow data~\cite{Zoppi2021_unsupervised,Zoppi2021_meta_learning}.
+Campazas-Vega et al. also studied the effectiveness of Isolation Forests in detecting anomalies within NetFlow data.
 In contrast to SEQUENT, these studies do not dynamically adapt the anomaly scores based on the events/traces seen at test time for anomaly detection.

-\textit{\textbf{State Machines.}} Numerous works have investigated the efficacy of state machines for anomaly detection.
-Pellegrino et al. presented BASTA, a system that learns probabilistic timed state machines from NetFlows and uses them as behavioral fingerprints for machines infected with botnet malware~\cite{Pellegrino2017_learning}.
+\textit{\textbf{State Machines.}} Numerous studies have investigated the efficacy of state machines for anomaly detection.
+Pellegrino et al. introduced BASTA, a system that learns probabilistic timed state machines from NetFlows and uses them as behavioral fingerprints for machines infected with botnet malware~\cite{Pellegrino2017_learning}.
 Alerts are raised when traces match behaviors captured in the fingerprints.
-Unlike SEQUENT, BASTA uses malicious data for learning as opposed to solely benign data.
+Unlike SEQUENT, BASTA uses malicious data for learning rather than solely relying on benign data.
+Additionally, BASTA learns a state machine for each malware.
+This approach requires analysts to maintain an updated list of malware samples to learn fingerprints.
+Any missing malware samples may result in the system failing to detect new or unknown malware.
+SEQUENT learns a single state machine that models the behavior exhibited in a network and is not specific to any particular malware or network anomalies.

 Lin et al., Cao et al., and Matoušek et al. learned probabilistic state machines to detect anomalies in different systems\cite{cao_learning_state_machines22, Lin18_TABOR, Matoursek_21_automata}.
 These works raise alerts when a new trace deviates significantly from what was observed during training.
 The degree of deviation is quantified based on the likelihood of a trace.
 In contrast, SEQUENT quantifies the abnormality based on state visit frequency for a corresponding trace and compares this to what was observed during training.